dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 ## Consuming the RESTful API with Kotlin

-To start developing our Kotlin to do application for Android, we are going to tackle the communication with the backend first.
+To start developing our Kotlin to-do application for Android, we are going to tackle the communication with the backend first.
 To interact with our RESTful API, we are going to make three changes in our project.
 First, we will need to add a dependency to [Volley](https://developer.android.com/training/volley/index.html).
 This can be achieved by changing the `./app/build.gradle` file like that:

 ```bash
 // ...